egedarici/egedarici/README.md

 - 👋 Hi, I’m @egedarici
-- 👀 I’m interested in Cyber Security and Visual Arts
+- 👀 I’m interested in Web app dev
-- 🌱 I’m currently learning Flask
+- 🌱 I’m currently learning Vue.js
 - 💞️ I’m looking to collaborate on Web App Development Projects
-- 📫 How to reach me email or ig: @egedarici
+- 📫 How to reach me: dariciege@gmail.com

 <!---
 egedarici/egedarici is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.